The Pope and Pelosi 1

 See how lovingly they gaze into each other’s eyes.

-They personify the two evils we exist to oppose: RELIGION AND LEFTISM.
+They both personify the two evils we exist to oppose: RELIGION AND LEFTISM.

 The earthly Devil and his ideological mate.